Simple Tips On Being A Sex-Positive Parent.

 Miles Is The Boss Of His Body

-The latest instalment in The Mother Company’s award-winning “MILES” series, Miles Is The Boss Of His Body is a fun, engaging way to explore the potentially difficult topic of kids’ personal safety.
+The latest instalment in The Mother Company’s award-winning “MILES” series, Miles Is The Boss Of His Body is a fun, engaging way to explore the potentially difficult topic of kids’ safety.
 On his 6th birthday, Miles’ excitement is dimmed when he finds himself being pinched, noogied, hugged too tight, picked up and tickled by his well-intentioned family and decides he’s had enough!
-When Miles decrees that he is the “Boss of his body,” his whole family expresses support and respect for his personal boundaries.
+When Miles decrees that he is the “Boss of his body,” his whole family expresses support and respect for his boundaries.
 In a colourful, comic-book style, young kids will laugh while learning this potentially life-saving concept that can benefit them for years to come.

 ‘C’ Is For Consent